 Like a record going right round, right round!

-Turntables are apparently still popular and we’re not exactly sure why.
-Sure, loads of people insist that it’s the purest way to listen to music, and there’s some novelty in handling physical media again – especially when you’re manually aligning the head and amusing yourself by spinning the record backwards, hearing demons and death metal as a result.
+Turntables have experienced a resurgence in popularity in recent years, because loads of people insist it’s the purest way to listen to music.
+That, and there’s some novelty in handling bulky physical media again – especially when you’re manually aligning the head and amusing yourself by spinning the record backwards, hearing demons and death metal as a result.
 But what exactly attracts people to records?

 Thorens clearly knows the answer, because they’re super excited about their new turntable range, comprised of the TD 903, TD 805, and TD 907 with suspended sub-chassis designs that reduce the size of the unit, and incorporate three springs for suspension and smooth playback.
 It’s a faithful reproduction of the units the company used to make in the ’60s and ’70s, according to Thorens.
 Is it possible that the LP vinyl renaissance also ends up bringing back aluminium dials, super capacitors, and tape decks?
 Only time will tell.